aiidateam/aiida-core/docs/source/restapi/index.rst

 How to set the number of results
 --------------------------------

-Before exploring in details the functionalities of the API it is important to know that the AiiDA RESTAPI provides two different ways to limit the number of results returned by the server: using pagination, or specifying explicitly *limit* and *offset*.
+Before exploring in details the functionalities of the API it is important to know that the AiiDA REST API provides two different ways to limit the number of results returned by the server: using pagination, or specifying explicitly *limit* and *offset*.